Nurikan-sketch/test-discord-bot/README.md

 - Go to **OAuth2 > URL Generator**
 - Choose Scopes: **Bot**
 - Choose the **Bot Permission** you need
+- Follow the generated link below and select the server you want to invite the bot to

 ### 3. Install the bot